 2012 - Present Adjunct Associate Professor, Friedman School of Nutrition Science and Policy, Tufts University

-2015 - 2018 Faculty Fellow, Bronfenbrenner Center for Translational Research, Cornell University
+2015 - Present Fellow, Bronfenbrenner Center for Translational Research, Cornell University

 I aim to create and foster an open, inclusive, and engaging experience for all students.
 This involves engaging students through meaningful discussion, in-class activities, and other assignments that help them achieve the course learning objectives.
 I work to maintain and expand my knowledge of course content and to communicate that information effectively to students.
 I also strive to remain flexible and fluid throughout the semester, allowing for the integration of relevant current events.
 During the semester, I implement course activities that encourage independent, critical thinking skills and the transition from content-based knowledge acquisition to practical application.